Ash4669/Chase-The-Ace/README.md

 - create database to use and look into how to connect that when hosting OR look at using a file which can be treated like a database. (will upload and run from the python imports so it is simpler.)
 - create a chat feature with pusher to allow players to talk to each other
 - do full database and have them sign in and store their wins at different games.
+- Change sign up to redirect to profile and sign them in. - at least for the moment.
+Set up email confirmation later on.

 > Switching to python 3/ Setup